 How to Treat Dormant Bermuda Grass

 Just because your Bermuda grass is dormant doesn’t mean you can forget about lawn care entirely.
 The roots of dormant grasses are still collecting water and nutrients.
-Dormant grass still needs water and dormant Bermuda grass benefits from fertilizers and other treatments.
+Dormant grass still needs water and dormant Bermuda grass benefits from fertilizers and other treatments to encourage green growth.

 Should You Water Dormant Bermuda Grass?

 As long as temperatures are above 40℉ (4℃), continue to water dormant Bermuda grass.
 Reduce watering volume by half, to 0.5 inches of water once per week.
 This is about half an hour of watering with a standard sprinkler.

 If Bermuda grass isn’t watered during dry winter months, the grass can be weakened or even killed by drought.
 To promote strong roots and vibrant green-up in spring, water as directed above.
 Subtract any rain showers from your watering plan.
 In some regions, your dormant Bermuda grass may get by on natural precipitation alone.